 Our country is no stranger to struggle: Civil rights and the Vietnam War in the 1960s.
 Watergate in the 70s.
 The fight for LGBTQ rights in the 80s, 90s, and 2000s.
 The list goes on.

 Yet each time, we persevered.
 And we became a stronger and more just society.
-The civil liberties that served as the foundation of our country make it possible for courageous individuals to take courageous stands—for example, the First Amendment freedoms of speech and the press, and the right to worship and peaceably assemble, among others.
+The civil liberties that served as the foundation of our country—for example, the First Amendment freedoms of speech and the press, and the right to worship and peaceably assemble, among others—make it possible for courageous individuals to take courageous stands.

 Despite these achievements, today many see restricting civil liberties as a solution to division.
 A recent poll found that nearly one-in-three Americans say the government should shut down media outlets they believe are biased or inaccurate.
-A similar proportion of universities maintain speech codes that censor students’ ideas.
+Many university administrators maintain speech codes that keep students from freely engaging with new ideas and with each other.
 Politicians try to insulate themselves from critique by discouraging involvement with certain charitable and civic organizations.

 Although this is a natural instinct, it’s counterproductive.
 It’s especially harmful for groups of people who have historically been disenfranchised.
 Without free speech and the right to peaceably assemble, there might never have been national movements for civil rights and equality for the LGBTQ community.
 Without free press, corrupt politicians and cultural figures would have escaped accountability for abuses of power and other harms they inflicted.